Floorp-Projects/Floorp/testing/web-platform/tests/resources/docs/api.md

 ## Callback API ##

-The framework provides callbacks corresponding to 3 events:
+The framework provides callbacks corresponding to 4 events:

- * `start` - happens when the first Test is created
+ * `start` - triggered when the first Test is created
+ * `test_state` - triggered when a test state changes
- * `result` - happens when a test result is recieved
+ * `result` - triggered when a test result is recieved
- * `complete` - happens when all results are recieved
+ * `complete` - triggered when all results are recieved

 The page defining the tests may add callbacks for these events by calling the following methods:

   `add_start_callback(callback)` - callback called with no arguments

+  `add_test_state_callback(callback)` - callback called with a test argument

   `add_result_callback(callback)` - callback called with a test argument